humehe/VSAT-2D/README.md

 ![Alt text](./Figures-IM/Sources-MC-10000-HATLAS-12CO-13CO-CNT_B-0-M3.jpg?raw=true "Stacked spectra VALES field.")

-###### "Synthetic datacubes"
-To assess the systematic errors of the flux measurements synthetic datacubes can be simulated mimicking the observational conditions.

 ## Dependencies
 Currently VSAT works only with astropy 2.0 as it relies on pyraf continuum task for continuum normalization.
 However a new version will be released dropping this dependency.
  - [astropy](https://www.astropy.org)